Wet Shaving...Truly Better For Your Skin!

 The Safety Razor

-Lastly we come to the razor, the tool that will ultimately remove your beard.
+Lastly we come to the safety razor, the tool that will ultimately remove your beard.
 Regardless of whether you go with an Open-Comb, Closed-Comb, Butterfly, Adjustable, or a Slant, the benefits will be there.
 Because there is only one blade, the chance of ingrown hairs, razor bumps, and general irritation is reduced, as you are not experiencing the hysteresis effect, which actually cuts the hair below the skin.

 Not only that but because you control the closeness of the shave, the chance for irritation is further reduced.
 In fact, dermatologists recommend one-bladed razors for exactly this reason.
 And since you can purchase a grip that suits you, the last 1% of the issues presented by men have been addressed.